colbyeagan/comp423-course-notes/docs/tutorials/go-setup.md

 `postCreateCommand` runs commands after creating the container to install necesarry parts of the dev environment.
 In this case we wish to add a go mod file to the directory and install go.

+!!! note "Go mod subcommand"

+    We take care of running `go mod` in the postCreateCommand.
+This means the user does not have to worry about creating the `go.mod` file which manages go dependencies.
+If you would prefer more control you can remove this command from the postCreateCommand line and run it yourself after creating the dev container.

 (5) Reopen your project in your devcontainer by pressing `f1` and typing (and selecting) "Dev Containers: Reopen in Container".

 (6) Run `go version`.
 Your terminal should show something like this: